 - (a) The owner or developer of a property shall be responsible for all storm drainage flowing through or abutting such property.
 Construction of stormwater detention facilities only relieves the owner or developer of any responsibility for off-site drainage improvements with the exception of the NRCS lakes provisions of this article and does not relieve an owner or developer of the responsibility for improvements on-site or adjacent to a proposed development.
 This responsibility also includes drainage directed to that property by ultimate development as well as the drainage naturally flowing through the property by reason of topography. - (b) The owner, builder, or developer of a property shall be responsible for any silt or soils transported from the property by drainage. - (c) Where the improvement or construction of a storm drainage facility is required along a property line common to two or more owners, the owner hereafter proposing the development of the property shall be responsible for obtaining the necessary permits, making the required improvements at the time of development, and acquiring or dedicating the necessary rights-of-way or easements to accommodate the improvements.
-The initial owner or developer may recover a portion of the cost from the adjacent owner or developer in accordance with a predetermined facilities agreement. - (d) Where an applicant proposes development or use of only a portion of the property, provisions for storm drainage and erosion control shall only be required in that portion of the property proposed for immediate development, except as construction or improvements of a drainage facility or erosion controls outside that designated portion of the property are deemed essential to the development of that designated portion or if the remainder parcel is not large enough to support the required improvements financially. - (e) Floodplain and surface drainage easements shall be maintained by the property owner; save and except subsurface structure maintenance as provided by section 130-191; or where maintenance is otherwise expressly assumed by the city; or where the city maintains the floodplain or easement to preserve flood conveyance under NFIP regulations mandatory municipal maintenance.
-Regardless of maintenance responsibility, adequate maintenance easements and physical access alongside and to the conveyance shall be provided. - (f) The owner and developer shall use their best efforts to protect trees and vegetation during and after all development activities.
-To the extent practicable, trees removed along natural channels by stormwater improvements shall be replaced.
+The initial owner or developer may recover a portion of the cost from the adjacent owner or developer in accordance with a predetermined facilities agreement. - (d) Where an applicant proposes development or use of only a portion of the property, provisions for storm drainage and erosion control shall only be required in that portion of the property proposed for immediate development, except as construction or improvements of a drainage facility or erosion controls outside that designated portion of the property are deemed essential to the development of that designated portion or if the remainder parcel is not large enough to support the required improvements financially. - (e) Floodplain and surface drainage easements shall be maintained by the property owner; save and except subsurface structure maintenance as provided by section 130-189; or where maintenance is otherwise expressly assumed by the city.
+Regardless of maintenance responsibility, adequate maintenance easements and physical access alongside and to and from the easements so conveyed shall be provided. - (f) The owner and developer shall use their best efforts to protect trees and vegetation during and after all development activities.
+To the extent practicable, trees removed along natural channels by stormwater improvements shall be replaced in accordance with the city's tree preservation ordinance.

 Sec.
-130-266.
-Plat approval; development permit.
+130-266. - Plat approval; development permit.